This post may include affiliate links; see our disclosure policy.

 If it’s corn season, succotash is incredibly flavorful with fresh corn!
 You can cut it off the cob and then use it fresh right in this recipe with the same cook time.

-Ways to serve this succotash recipe
+Ways to serve succotash

 This succotash recipe goes with virtually any dish, from vegetarian mains to seafood.
 Here are some favorite ways to pair it:

-Vegetarian, vegan, plant-based, dairy-free and gluten-free.
+This succotash recipe is vegetarian, vegan, plant-based, dairy-free and gluten-free.

 Easy Succotash